Rikhil2/pi/README.md

 # pi
 Approximate pi with Leibniz series, Viète's formula and Ramanujan series.
-Happy early pi day everyone!
-Github pages works now...
-HTML is new.
+Happy late pi day everyone!
+Github pages works now!
+I'm currently working on changing the URL to a nicer name... but for now, have fun: https://rikhil2.github.io/pi/.